-The Seneca Nation's Territories Are Immune From State Taxation
+The Seneca Nation's Territories Are Immune From State Taxation to create jobs or to regulate the economy, must honor the tax immune integrity of

-The Seneca Nation, our people and our lands, have been immune from State taxation since the United States was formed.
+The Seneca Nation, our people and our lands, have been immune from State tax-ation since the United States was formed.
 Agreement after agreement has reiterated this tax immunity and the inherent, sovereign right of the Seneca Nation to regulate conduct within our Territories.
 This tax immunity is most notably protected by the United States through the Treaty of Canandaigua of 1794, 7 Stat.
+44.

-44. All legislation under consideration by the U.S. Congress, whether its purpose is our Territory.
+All legislation under consideration by the U.S. Congress, whether its purpose is our Territory.
 The federal treaty obligation-to protect the immunity of the Seneca Nation and its Territories from the reach of taxation by the State of New York and to protect our inherent, sovereign right to regulate conduct within our Territories-should be supported, not undermined by the U.S. Congress in every piece of legislation it writes.